IvanSegur06/bioscience/docs/userGuide/preprocess.rst

 RNA-Seq oriented pre-processing methods
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This subsection shows how to perform preprocessing with specific methods such as CPM, TPM and FPKM.
+This subsection shows how to perform preprocessing with specific methods such as CPM, TPM, FPKM and DESEq2.

     .. code-block:: python